Categories: Stationery Design

 The main concerns of the visual hierarchy are:

 • Color: Color effectively guides the eye where you want it to go.
 Bright colors bring the eye to headings, key facts, and main information about the message.
+You can also use Gamma AI for presentations for flyer design suggestions to ensure that key information is always highlighted effectively.

 • Contrast: Contrast doesn’t always have to be black or white, but it can always put the eye exactly where you want.
 The highly contrasted color schemes and bold numbers push you to those points.
 The eye doesn’t like to move quickly across different tones or shades, so it’ll skate across white and stop at black, and vice-versa.